Have you encountered a pressure gauge with two entry ports where pressure can be applied?

-The records and reference standard used in calibrating a differential pressure gauge are the same with an ordinary pressure gauge, the only difference is the setup ( 2 ports), the range of set points and accuracy of the reference standard to be used.
+The records and reference standard used in calibrating a differential pressure gauge are the same with an ordinary pressure gauge, the only difference is the setup ( ordibnary pressure gauge has only 1 port), the range of set points and accuracy of the reference standard to be used.

-Check this link to see the complete calibration procedure in my older post pressure gauge calibration.
+Check this link to see the calibration procedure of pressure gauge in my other post pressure gauge calibration.

 Thank you for visiting my site, please leave a comment, share and subscribe.